1979 Equatorial Guinea coup d'état: The coup

 In the summer of 1979, Macías ordered several members of his own family killed.
 This led Obiang and several other members of Macías' inner circle to fear that Macías was no longer acting rationally.
 Obiang was Macías' nephew, as well as the brother of one of the victims.

 Obiang, who also served as deputy defense minister, overthrew his uncle on August 3, 1979.
 The coup was backed by the nation's military and Macías' Cuban palace guard; several foreign embassies, including those of Spain and the United States, were aware of the plot in advance and provided financial humanitarian aid in its aftermath.
-Upon his ouster, Macías and his personal bodyguard fled to Macías' home village of Nzeng-Ayong and took up residence in a fortified bunker protected by military loyalists.
+Upon his ousting, Macías and his personal bodyguard fled to Macías' home village of Nzeng-Ayong and took up residence in a fortified bunker protected by military loyalists.
 The ensuing conflict between Obiang and Macías' forces killed 400 people; it ended when Macías burned his personal treasury and fled toward the Cameroon border.
 A force led by naval commander Florencio Mayé captured Macías on August 18, and he and six of his allies were executed on September 29.
 Obiang has remained president of Equatorial Guinea since the coup.